GabrielNobis/Thesis/README.md

 The red sell boundary and the green buy boundary are calculated with the code of [Belak and Sass](https://link.springer.com/article/10.1007/s00780-019-00404-4).

 Moreover, you find in [ItoProcesses](./code/processes/ItoProcesses.py) an implementation to simulate Brownian motion, geometric Brownian motion and the triplet of final, minimal and maximal value of scaled Brownian motion with drift.
+See  [showcase_ItoProcesses](./code/processes/showcase_ItoProcesses.ipynb) for illustration.

-To simulate a differnet Ito process, you may define
+To simulate a differnet Ito process, you may define:

 ```python
 YourProcess(Minibatch):